ethersphere/ethswarm-nextjs/content/jobs/qa-engineer.md

         - Flexible working hours
         - We care about our swarm: Incentives through BZZ, our token

-        To apply, please send your CV and GitHub repo to [talent@ethswarm.org](talent@ethswarm.org "talent@ethswarm.org").IMPORTANT REQUEST: As a short cover letter, please enclose a brief summary of your relevant experience with us.
+        To apply, please send your CV and GitHub repo to [talent@ethswarm.org](talent@ethswarm.org "talent@ethswarm.org").

+        IMPORTANT REQUEST: As a short cover letter, please enclose a brief summary of your relevant experience with us.
 We're particularly interested in hearing about your background with distributed architectures, p2p systems, and ideally blockchain.

 _template: page
 ---